Information for real estate agents

 You can download a free Floodwise Property Report to assess the estimated flood risk of a property.

 Keeping track of the content and progress of neighbourhood plans in the area is also important.
 Neighbourhood plans have specific provisions that can have a huge impact on the development potential of a site.

 Quarterly rates amount

 If you are marketing or selling a property, you can obtain the quarterly rates amount free of charge.
-You can do this online via a rates balance enquiry or by contacting Council’s Business Hotline 133 BNE (133 263).
-You will need to be able to confirm the full name of the current owner before information can be provided.
+You can do this online via a rates balance enquiry or by contacting Council’s Contact Centre on 07 3403 8888.
+You will need to confirm the full name of the current owner, property address and rate account number before information can be provided.

 For the current position on water and sewerage charges for the property, contact Queensland Urban Utilities.

 You can use Development.i, Council's development search and tracking tool to view details for a specific development application.
 All documents for development applications (including plans and conditions of approval) lodged from 1 January 2004 are available.
 There is no charge for this service.

 For information on applications, including those lodged prior to 1 January 2004, you can request a Planning and Development Certificate.

 Information about Brisbane wards and suburbs may be useful to market properties.
 These customised census profiles are available via an easy to use online tool.